 (To see exactly how I use this schedule, check out my Insta story videos here.)

-2. Create separate block schedules for each person/activity
+2. Create separate block schedules for mama, kids, homeschooling, and family time

 On the template, you can use my default headers of “mom”, “home”, etc. to create your separate blocks, or you can print the blank doc and fill in the the titles yourself.
 You will want separate block schedules for each component in your life.
 I like: